mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu-intermediate.md

 In data parallel, the model has to fit into the GPU memory.
 However, large model sizes are required for large language models (LLMs) based on the transformer architecture.
 When the model does not fit into the memory of a single GPU, the normal data parallelism does not work.

-On this page, we will introudce intermediate recipes to train large models on multiple GPUs with PyTorch.
+On this page, we will introduce intermediate recipes to train large models on multiple GPUs with PyTorch.

-First, there is a [Fully Sharded Data Parallel (FSDP)](https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/) approach to split the model into multiple GPUs so that the memory requreiment fits.
-A shard of the model is stored in each GPU and communication between GPUs happens during the training process.
-We will introcude FSDP recipes in the first section.
+First, there is a [Fully Sharded Data Parallel (FSDP)](https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/) approach to split the model into multiple GPUs so that the memory requirement fits.
+A shard of the model is stored in each GPU, and communication between GPUs happens during the training process.
+We will introduce FSDP recipes in the first section.

 However, FSDP is within the data parallel framework and does not gain additional speedup.
-Better approaches are based on model parallel, which not only splits the model into multiple GPUs but also accelerate the training process with parallel sharded computations.
+Better approaches are based on model parallel, which not only splits the model into multiple GPUs but also accelerates the training process with parallel sharded computations.
 There are various schemes of model parallel, such as pipeline parallel (PP) and tensor parallel (TP).
 Usually, model parallel is applied on top of data parallel to gain further speedup.
-We will focus on recipes of hybrid Fully Sharded Data Parallel and Tensor Parallel (refered as FSDP + TP) in the second section.
+In the second section, we will focus on recipes of hybrid Fully Sharded Data Parallel and Tensor Parallel (referred to as FSDP + TP) .

 ## Installing PyTorch

 === "Engaging"

-     First, load a Miniforge module to provide python platform,
+     First, load a Miniforge module to provide Python platform,
      ```
      module load miniforge/24.3.0-0
      ```
-     Create a new environment and install PyToch,
+     Create a new environment and install PyTorch,
      ```
      conda create -n torch
      source activate torch
      pip install torch
      ```
-     This installs PyTorch with CUDA support by default, which enables it running on GPUs.
+     This installs PyTorch with CUDA support by default, which enables it to run on GPUs.

 ## Fully Sharded Data Parallel